StefanZander/lecture_notes/swcs/html/docs/milestone3.md

     **Objectives**

     - [x] Prepare
+    - [ ] Grading factor

 ## Tasks

-1. Prepare a first version of the paper and submit it via easychair
+1. Prepare a first version of the paper and submit it via EasyChair

+    - Use the [Springer Link LNCS LaTeX Template](ftp://ftp.springernature.com/cs-proceeding/llncs/llncs2e.zip) that can be downloaded from the Springer LNCS Authors' [Landing page](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).

+    - Page limit: 8 - 12 pages incl. bibliography without appendix
+    - References:
+        - Amount: 15 - 25
+        - Origin: Mostly primary and secondary literature from scientific databases
+    - Please also consider the following things:
+        - Follow the standard structure of scientific papers
+        - Use the appropriate language, notation conventions, and formulations

+2. When submitting the paper, please **overwrite the previsously entered information** and upload the paper.
+Do *not* create a new submission, just *replace* your previous file with the new version.

 ## Results